pnp/blog/content/post/getting-started-with-sharepoint-s-custom-view-formatting.md

 ## The World Is Not In Your Books And Maps.
 It Is Out There.

 Alright.
 Enough with the lessons, it's time to get started.
-We can use the \"map\" we created earlier and turn it into a rough skeleton.
+We can use the "map" we created earlier and turn it into a rough skeleton.
 Each layer in that blowout represent a parent/child relationship.
 So, by looking at our map\...
 {{< image alt="blowout-witharrows.png" src="images/blog/getting-started-with-sharepoint-s-custom-view-formatting/blowout-witharrows.png" >}}